Hydrodynamic Enhancement of $p$-atic Defect Dynamics

-Whereas the equilibrium physics of liquid crystal defects represents a mature topic across several areas of physics $-$ from cosmology \cite{Kibble_1976}, down to condensed matter~\cite{chaikin_lubensky_1995, Halperin1978} and particle physics~\cite{Dirac1931,HOOFT1974276,Polyakov:1974ek} $-$ our understanding of their dynamics is still in a phase of rapid expansion, especially in the realm of biological matter, where defects have been suggested to accomplish various vital functions.
+Although the equilibrium physics of liquid crystal defects represents a mature topic across several areas of physics $-$ from cosmology \cite{Kibble_1976}, down to condensed matter~\cite{chaikin_lubensky_1995, Halperin1978} and particle physics~\cite{Dirac1931,HOOFT1974276,Polyakov:1974ek} $-$ our understanding of their dynamics is still in a phase of accelerated expansion, especially in the realm of biological matter, where defects have been suggested to accomplish various vital functions.
 These include driving the extrusion of apoptotic cells in epithelial layers~\cite{saw2017,Monfared2021}, coordinating large scale cellular flows during wound healing and morphogenetic events~\cite{Brugues2014,kawaguchi2017}, and seeding the development of non-planar features, such as tentacles and protrusion in simple organisms, such as {\em Hydra}~\cite{Livshits2017,Braun2018,Livshits2021,Maroudas-sacks2021}.

-Whilst the biochemical and chemotactic apport to these processes is mostly understood, much less is known about the physical interactions.
-Nevertheless, their origin can be single-handedly ascribed to the existence of a hydrodynamic phenomenon known as {\em backflow}.
-This effect $-$ whose name directly refers to the ``bounce'' in the optical transmission of a twisted nematic cell between polarizers {\em after} switching off the applied field~\cite{Berreman:1975,doi:10.1080/15421407308083360, microflows, TSUJI2021112386, doi:10.1080/02678290110067236, cryst11040430} $-$ consists of the hydrodynamic flow resulting from spatial variations of the average microscopic orientation.
+While the biochemical aspects of these processes are mostly understood, less is known about the role of physical interactions.
+Their origin, nevertheless, can be single-handedly ascribed to the existence of a hydrodynamic phenomenon known as {\em backflow}; the hydrodynamic flow resulting from spatial variations of the average microscopic orientation~\cite{Berreman:1975,doi:10.1080/15421407308083360, microflows, TSUJI2021112386, doi:10.1080/02678290110067236, cryst11040430}.
 In passive liquid crystals, departure from the uniformly oriented equilibrium configuration is generally transient and often originates from a sudden change in the environmental conditions, such as the abrupt variation of an external electric or magnetic field in optical devices~\cite{Brochard1972,Tiribocchi2014}.
 Conversely, in active systems, distortions occur spontaneously as a consequence of the internal stresses collectively exerted by the active subunits~\cite{Sanchez2012, hatwalne2004, Giomi2015}.